 The Committee approves and monitors (in line with the defined principles, strategy and operating plan) all Society products and propositions (new and existing) including mortgage, retail and business savings, third party products and services.
-The Committee meets at least ten times a year and is chaired by the Chief Commercial Officer.
+The Committee meets at least ten times a year reporting to the Executive Committee and is chaired by the Chief Commercial Officer.